manikanta-greyt/github-for-google-chat/README.md

-Edited .This is a test repository created to experiment with 'github for google chat' for sending automated PR notifications and reminders
+newly Edited .This is a test repository created to experiment with 'github for google chat' for sending automated PR notifications and reminders